 My talks, presentations and workshops for public and private sector clients make behavioural economics accessible, enjoyable, applicable and suitable for non-economists.
-I show how BE can aid decision-making for service providers and service users to produce better outcomes in fields such as:
+I show how BE can aid decision-making for service providers and service users, producing better outcomes in fields such as:

 - health: for clinicians, commissioners and health professionals